Hugh O'Neill (Canadian football)

-Hugh O'Neill (born January 20, 1990) is a professional Canadian football punter and placekicker for the Edmonton Elks of the Canadian Football League (CFL).
-He was originally drafted 11th overall by the BC Lions in the 2011 CFL Draft and spent parts of three seasons with the team.
-He has also been a member of the Saskatchewan Roughriders and the Hamilton Tiger-Cats.
-He played CIS football with the Alberta Golden Bears.
+Hugh O'Neill (born January 20, 1990) is a Canadian former professional football punter and placekicker who played in the Canadian Football League (CFL) for the BC Lions, Edmonton Eskimos / Elks, and Hamilton Tiger-Cats.
+He was selected by the Lions with the 11th overall pick of the 2011 CFL draft.
+He was also a member of the Saskatchewan Roughriders but did not play for them.

+University career

+O'Neill played CIS football with the Alberta Golden Bears.

 Professional career

 BC Lions

 In the Canadian Football League's Amateur Scouting Bureau final rankings, O'Neill was ranked as the eighth best player for players eligible in the 2011 draft, and fifth by players in Canadian Interuniversity Sport.
-O'Neill was drafted in the second round and 11th overall by the BC Lions in the 2011 CFL Draft and was signed by the team on May 30, 2011.
+O'Neill was drafted in the second round and 11th overall by the BC Lions in the 2011 CFL draft and was signed by the team on May 30, 2011.
 His first two years with the BC Lions were spent on the injured list, a conventional way in the CFL to hide players from the salary cap while keeping the player protected from poaching by other teams.
 In his third year (2013 season) the team restructured the contract of the incumbent Paul McCallum so that O'Neill and McCallum could share the role.
 In the first exhibition game of that season in Calgary, he kicked five field goals, including a 47-yard attempt in the driving rain that went in off the crossbar to win the game with less than a minute left.
 He played the second exhibition game as well when McCallum picked up a last-minute injury in the pregame warm up, but got no field attempts in that game.
 McCallum's injury was serious enough to keep him out of the first regular season game, so on June 28, 2013, O'Neill suited up for his first regular season game.
 On August 16, 2013, entering Week 8 of the 2013 CFL season, the Lions released O'Neill due to a contract dispute.